 No fewer than 22 V series aircraft were built, the earliest were equipped with BMW 801 series engines due to persistent development problems with the proposed engines.
 Many of the prototypes were damaged or destroyed in accidents due to undercarriage failures, hydraulic problems and engine fires.
 On top of all this the RLM was constantly adding new requirements and requesting changes as the direction of the war changed.
 All of this dragged on until June of 1943 when the entire "Bomber B" program was abandon owing to the increasing shortages of strategic materials and the effect that launching a new program would have on existing production programs at a critical phase in the conflict.
 In spite of the cancellation Junkers completed two additional machines which were flown in July of 43.
 Some flight testing continued through the Summer of 1944 by which time at least 17 of the 22 prototypes had crashed while engaged in flight development

 The Huma kit represents the V103 aircraft which was to have been the prototype for the C-1 series of aircraft.
 Due to the constant development problems with the originally proposed Jumo 222 engines, the V103 was equipped with DB 610 engines, which were two DB 605's coupled together like those that was used in the He 177.
 The V103 made its first flight in the Spring of 1943.
 Problems that had been encountered on the V101 and 102 were eliminated.
 This was the first Ju 288 to have fully equipped weapons stations.
+I had already started building this kit when I wrote this review so there are no photos of the sprues but there are some in the inbox review listed below.
 The kit gets reasonably good write ups and has enough internal detail to suit me in 1/72 so the plan is to build it out of box with only a few hand made extras.